javednurani/sopheonPOC/source/Sopheon.CloudNative.Environments/README.md

 # Design Decisions
 TODO: flesh this out.
 This section should explain any design decisions or implementation details that might throw a newly onboarded dev for a loop.

+# Solution Items

+- .editorconfig file holds Sopheon VS Settings for Solution.
+No dev action should be necessary.